Oni-kuki/Port_Scanner/README.md

 # Port_Scanner
-Simple Port scanner in Python
+Simple port scanner referring to the protocol linked to the port